RcppCore/rcpp-gallery/_posts/2013-01-21-passing-cpp-function-pointers.md

 }
 {% endhighlight %}

 These are pretty boring and standard functions, and we could simple switch between them via if/else statements.
 Where it gets interesting is via the `SEXP` wrapping offered by `XPtr` below.

 But before we get there, let us do this one step at a time.

-This typdef is important and just says that `funcPtr` will take a const reference to a vec and return a vector -- just like our two functions above
+This typedef is important and just says that `funcPtr` will take a const reference to a vec and return a vector -- just like our two functions above

-{% highlight cpp %}
+{% highlight rcpp %}
 typedef vec (*funcPtr)(const vec& x);
 {% endhighlight %}

 The following function takes a string argument, picks a function and returns it wrapped as an external pointer `SEXP`.
 We could return this to R as well.

-{% highlight cpp %}
+{% highlight rcpp %}
 // [[Rcpp::export]]
 XPtr<funcPtr> putFunPtrInXPtr(std::string fstr) {
     if (fstr == "fun1")